L-LYR/tinykv/doc/project2-RaftKV.md

 > You may wonder why TinyKV needs two badger instances.
 Actually, it can use only one badger to store both raft log and state machine data.
 Separating into two instances is just to be consistent with TiKV design.

-These metadatas should be created and updated in `PeerStorage`.
+The metadata should be created and updated in `PeerStorage`.
 When creating PeerStorage, see `kv/raftstore/peer_storager.go`.
 It initializes RaftLocalState, RaftApplyState of this Peer or gets the previous value from the underlying engine in the case of restart.
 Note that the value of both RAFT_INIT_LOG_TERM and RAFT_INIT_LOG_INDEX is 5 (as long as it's larger than 1) but not 0.
 The reason why not set it to 0 is to distinguish with the case that peer created passively after conf change.
 You may not quite understand it now, so just keep it in mind and the detail will be described in project3b when you are implementing conf change.

 The code you need to implement in this part is only one function:  `PeerStorage.SaveReadyState`, what this function does is to save the data in `raft.Ready` to badger, including append log entries and save the Raft hard state.